ChangLu92/LPSStudy/README.md

 # LPSStudy
+This is the code of manuscript 'Identification of a gene network driving the hypertension associated dampened monocyte LPS response in coronary artery patients'\\

 How the cardiovascular disease (CVD) risk factors (e.g. a number of biological factors and unhealthy lifestyles) affect the activities of circulating monocytes, one of the most important cell types in CVD, remains unclear.